charles-haynes/waitwhatsthat/content/posts/paracas-islas-ballestas/index.md

 back at least 2000 years.
 The geoglyph is a large carving of a cactus, easily visible from the water and probably of ceremonial significance.
 It’s lasted over 2000 years and seems to be pretty well preserved.
-I wonder what we’ve built that will last 2000 years…
+I wonder what we’ve built that will last 2000 years...

 ## The islands